DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 A few recommendations of usage by the author for the smoothest user experience.

+Always preload Naps before loading a session.
+It can save the program from nasty surprises.

 If having two versions of the plugin is desired, put them into different build directories.

 It is recommended to turn on couplebreak in KernelShark to allow greater compatiblity with other